zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-RPCAPI.md

 ```sh
 zmb version_info | jq
 ```

+If there is no response from the JSON-RPC API service, go to the [installation guide] for how to start or restart it.

 Below most commands will be piped through `jq`, but for processing you might want to have the JSON on one line, or you might want to look at the options for `jq`